icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 ## Configuration methods
 Usually, if you have a Desktop installed on your machine it's better to use the default desktop network tool (eg. in Ubuntu 20.04 the tool is [Network Manager](https://help.ubuntu.com/community/NetworkManager) ).

-Otherwise, you can configure the network interfaces usign the commmand line configuration files (eg. in Ubuntu 20.40 you have to deal with [NETPLAN](https://netplan.io/) )
+Otherwise, you can configure the network interfaces using the command line configuration files (eg. in Ubuntu 20.40 you have to deal with [NETPLAN](https://netplan.io/) )

 ## the HOSTS file
-Please check that the file `/etc/hosts` looks asfollows:
+Please check that the file `/etc/hosts` looks as follows:

 ```
 127.0.0.1       localhost